-- 25. The IRENA Fund for Developing Country Representatives (FDCR) was established at the second session of the Assembly for the purpose of facilitating the participation of representatives of Least Developed Countries (LDCs) and SIDS in the decision-making processes of the governing bodies of IRENA.
-Following the Secretariat's call for contributions, a total of US\$ 179,416, representing contributions from the United Arab Emirates (US\$ 150,000), Finland (US\$ 25,000), Madagascar (US\$ 2,616) and Iraq (US\$ 1,800), has been received to date.
-To enable 13 delegates representing ten countries to participate in the third meeting of the Council and the preceding committee meetings, US\$ 75,000 have already been spent.
-It is expected that some US\$ 100,000 could be necessary to assist the participation of eligible developing country representatives at the fourth Council meeting, and additional funds will be needed for the upcoming meeting of the Assembly. - 26.
-The Secretariat has provided appropriate logistical and substantive support to the Agency's intergovernmental meetings, starting with the second session of the Assembly in January 2012, which was attended by delegations from 136 States and the European Union, including 74 Members and 63 Observer States, and representatives from 70 other entities, civil society, academia and the private sector.
-The Secretariat also supported two meetings of the Council and four committee meetings, as well as three meetings on Council composition, election and rotation. - 27.
+- 25. The IRENA Fund for Developing Country Representatives (FDCR) was established at the second session of the Assembly for the purpose of facilitating the participation of representatives of Least Developed Countries (LDCs) and Small Island Developing States (SIDS) in the decision-making processes of the governing bodies of IRENA.
+Following the Secretariat's call for contributions, a total of US\$ 260,416 has been received to date, representing contributions from the United Arab Emirates (US\$ 150,000), Germany (US\$ 80,000), Finland (US\$ 25,000), Madagascar (US\$ 2,616), Iraq (US\$ 1,800), and Armenia (US\$ 1,000).
+The United Arab Emirates also pledged an additional US\$ 300,000 during the fourth Council meeting.
+To enable 12 delegates to attend the third Council and committee meetings, uS\$ 141,000 has been spent.
+It is expected that additional funds will be needed for the upcoming third session of the Assembly, and that the FDCR will be depleted following the third Assembly. - 26.
+With a view to enhancing the communications and cooperation between the Secretariat and the membership, especially on programmatic matters, periodic IRENA Bulletins are being disseminated.
+Based on the positive feedback received from countries, the Secretariat continues to provide these concise updates on a regular basis.
+It has also initiated the creation of the e-platform, REmember (Renewable Energy Member), which will replace the current Delegates' Area on the IRENA website, as a further avenue to facilitate communication.
+It is envisaged that this web-based, interactive communications and cooperation tool will increase Members' involvement in the activities of IRENA, inter alia, through: the creation of online workspaces for thematic discussions and collaboration; an IRENA documents and publications library; alert functions for the latest news and announcements; country-specific information; a global renewable energy events calendar; and information on membership and IRENA's governing bodies.
+The portal is expected to be launched in early 2013 with its features being introduced incrementally to ensure maximum user-friendliness. - 27.
 IRENA's website has continued to evolve, reflecting the organisation's shift from institution building to a more systematised phase of work.
 While various design options continue to be tested, the existing website is being improved in response to actual search requests and to maximise IRENA's pick-up by global internet search engines.